starblue/pixelfoo-apps/README.txt

-cnoise - colored noise, sets random pixels in selected colors
+cnoise - congress noise, sets random pixels in official congress colors
-    parameter is not used yet
+    parameter is the number of the congress, latest by default

 chars - display characters randomly
     parameter is not used yet